alinaf/twitter/README.md

 Describe any challenges encountered while building the app.

+Scrolling with a table view was a bit confusing at first, but Gerardo helped me figure it out!

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.